Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 What does ironic mean in music?

-In music, the irony is the intentional use of words or music with a meaning that differs from its literal interpretation.
+In music, irony is the intentional use of words or music with a meaning that differs from its literal interpretation.

 Conclusion